daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions** :
 >
-> - Navigate to the Check-Up Status page within the application.
+> - Access the Check-Up Status page within the application.
->   - View the list of vehicles due for a check-up, along with their details.
+> - Review the list of vehicles scheduled for a check-up, along with their respective details.

 ---